foopod/blog6/_posts/cellular-automata-tutorial.md

 	pass
 ```

 You can also see that I added a print statement here.
-When we run the code we should not only see our cells, but in the console output we should see our nice array of trues and falses.
+When we run the code we should not only see our cells, but in the console output, we should see our nice array of trues and falses.

 ![Arrays of true and false in the console output](/img/conway_17.png)